Now, whether you're a writer, consultant, speaker, entrepreneur, or executive, you can get your book published and:

 published this year!

-Now, in my newly updated e-book Write and Sell Your Nonfiction Book, I share with you proven, utterly pragmatic methods you can use to write your first book and get it published.
+Now, in my new Write and Sell Your Nonfiction Book, I share with you proven, utterly pragmatic methods you can use to write your first book and get it published.

 - Traditional publishing vs. self publishing - how to choose the option that's right for you.
 Page 145.